lawnjunk/taskomatic-api/README.md

 ```

 ### Run the development test
-The following commands will execute the test suite.
+The following commands will execute the test-suite.
-* `npm run test` -- this command will run the test-suit one time.
+* `npm run test` -- this command will run the test-suite one time.
-* `npm run test-watch` -- this command will efictavly continuly  watch for changes to the files in this repo, and automaticly re-run the test-suit after any change.
+* `npm run test-watch` -- this command will continually watch for changes to the files in this repo, and automatically re-run the test-suite after any change.

 ### Start the server
 Run the following command to boot the server.